pydio/pydio9-beta-docs/docs/client/client_data_create.rst

       --flood int     Floods of n create nodes
   -h, --help          help for create
-      --path string   Path to the data
+  -p, --path string   Path to the data
-      --uuid string   UUID of the data
+  -u, --uuid string   UUID of the data

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~